sinclairzx81/typebox/readme.md

 [Documentation](https://sinclairzx81.github.io/typebox/#/docs/type/overview) | [Example](https://tsplay.dev/NaMoBN)

-TypeBox provides many functions to create Json Schema types.
-Each function returns a small Json Schema fragment that can be composed into more complex types.
-TypeBox includes a set of functions that are used to construct Json Schema compliant schematics as well as a set of extended functions that return schematics for constructs native to JavaScript.
+TypeBox provides many functions to create JSON Schema types.
+Each function returns a small JSON Schema fragment that can be composed into more complex types.
+TypeBox includes a set of functions that are used to construct JSON Schema compliant schematics as well as a set of extended functions that return schematics for constructs native to JavaScript.

 ## Example

-The following creates a Json Schema type and infers with Static.
+The following creates a JSON Schema type and infers with Static.

 ```typescript
 import Type from 'typebox'